Which Type of Internet Connection Is Best for You?

 How Do Internet Connection Types Compare?

 Most urban areas offer fast fiber or cable internet.
-In contrast, rural areas often rely on satellite, DSL, or fixed wireless due to infrastructure limitations.
+But satellite, DSL, or fixed wireless internet are the most accessible types of internet in rural areas.

 Internet Connection Types at a Glance